top of page

 PHYSICAL EDUCATION & WELLNESS

-Teacher: Tiffany Beadles
+Teacher: Tiffani Beadles

 Student supplies: yoga mat

-Middle & High School Fitness: Fitness is a structured movement class designed to build strength, coordination, endurance, and confidence.
+Middle & High School Fitness, 5th-12th: Fitness is a structured movement class designed to build strength, coordination, endurance, and confidence.
 Each week students will participate in dynamic warm-ups, bodyweight strength work, agility drills, and team-based fitness challenges.
 We will focus on proper form, safe training principles, and developing consistency and accountability.
 This class welcomes all fitness levels and encourages students to challenge themselves, support one another, and develop healthy habits that extend beyond the classroom.

 Teacher: Adam Salow/Checkmate Fitness